 If you lack visibility and expertise in your brand...as you can probably guess, it’s going to be pretty difficult to make the changes you need to make, or even to know what changes are necessary.
 Two tools can help you here: the brand inventory and the brand audit.

 Each is pretty much what it says on the label.
 In a brand inventory, you are simply gathering everything that has been created in support of marketing your business’s products or services.
 Yes, that’s likely to be a LOT of content, from your website to any digital ads you’ve run to things like webinars and podcasts.
-But you need to have it all at hand, if you’re going to dig in—that’s the brand audit.
+But you need to have it all at hand, if you’re going to dig in—and that’s the brand audit.
 The purpose of an audit is to create clarity around your brand’s consistency, and help you determine whether your brand is telling your story the way it should.

 The better you know where you stand today, the simpler it is to decipher how to improve your brand image.
 That’s where we’ll look next.